warp-contracts/warp/docs/MIGRATION_GUIDE.md

 # Migration Guide from Arweave's SmartWeave SDK to RedStone SmartContracts SDK

 This guide describes <strong>the simplest</strong> way to switch to the new version of SmartWeave.
-It uses `SmartWeaveNodeFactory` for Node and `SmartWeaveWebFactory` for Web to quickly obtain fully configured, mem-cacheable SmartWeave instance.
+It uses `SmartWeaveNodeFactory` for Node and `SmartWeaveFactory` for Web to quickly obtain fully configured, mem-cacheable SmartWeave instance.
 To see a more detailed explanation of all the core modules visit the [SmartWeave v2 documentation](https://smartweave.docs.redstone.finance/) or check out the [source code.](https://github.com/redstone-finance/redstone-smartweave)

 ### You can watch this tutorial on YouTube 🎬
 - [Youtube link](https://www.youtube.com/watch?v=fNjUV7mHFqw)